 But muscle fullness is far from just a superficial spectacle.
 When you eat the right nutrients for muscle fullness, you’ll be able to train harder and longer (not to mention your blood flow and pumps will be much better).
 You’ll also be less likely to injure yourself and drastically more likely to get laid…

 Ok, that last bit is a joke, but you get the point.
 Want to know how you should eat for optimum muscle fullness?
 You’ve come to the right place.

 Maximizing Your Muscle Fullness

 In order to maximize your muscle fullness, you need to ensure you’re optimally storing carbohydrates (glycogen) within skeletal muscle tissue.
 Another key factor is your water intake.
-Finally, you’ll need a healthy intake of essential electrolytes, particularly sodium and potassium.
+Finally, you’ll need a healthy intake of essential electrolytes (such as our electrolyte hydration supplement, Hydrasurge), particularly sodium and potassium.
 Of course, you should also be consuming adequate protein and fat, as well.